atmaranto/Nobilis-Character-Sheet/README.md

  ```bash
  node index.js
  ```
  And the server will start up.
+For the sake of this example, I will assume you've used port 80.
-You can then navigate to `http://localhost:port/` and see the fruits of your labor: an error screen.
+ You can then navigate to `http://localhost:80/` and see the fruits of your labor: an error screen.
 This is because you haven't created a sheet.
 To do so,
  run:
  ```bash
  node new_sheet.js
  ```
  in a separate window (optionally with the server IP and the port you specified).
 If the connection succeeded, the simple `new_sheet.js` script should return a UUID in the form
  "AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE".
-Once you have this, navigate to http://localhost:<port>/?id=AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE.
+Once you have this, navigate to `http://localhost:80/?id=AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE`.
 Finally, you have your sheet!
 The settings don't
  (currently) work, but saving and loading does.
-You can now also create a sheet at http://localhost/manager.html, which allows one to create an account and log in through a very basic interface.
+You can now also see the sheet manager at `http://localhost:80/`, which allows one to create an account and log in through a very basic interface.

 # Additional configuration options